 When someone in your family passes away it can be one of the most trying moments of your life.
-With this loss can come with some heavy responsibilities in the form of an inherited house.
+Aside from the emotional stress, this loss can come with some heavy responsibilities in the form of an inherited house.

-If you’ve inherited a house in the event of a death, there are lots of things to take into account.
+If you’ve inherited a house from a loved one, there are a lot of things to take into account.
 As the estate’s benefactor, you’re presented with two options regarding what you could do with the house— keep it or sell it.

 What Do I Need to Do Before I Move into the House?